 Faculty PI research teams may have up to 50% of their approved personnel conduct work on campus or in the field at a given time, and PIs may round up to the nearest integer.
 For groups with 5 or fewer people, the number of approved personnel permitted at one time will be 3.

-Starting in Stage 1C, to ensure physical distancing and to limit the total person density on campus, research spaces must provide at least 150 feet2 per person for simultaneous occupancy (i.e., for 2 people to share one space, it must be greater than 300 feet2 and be of a layout to support appropriate physical distancing).
+To ensure physical distancing and to limit the total person density on campus, research spaces must provide at least 150 feet2 per person for simultaneous occupancy (i.e., for 2 people to share one space, it must be greater than 300 feet2 and be of a layout to support appropriate physical distancing).

-Please see the UO COVID-19 Exposure Scenarios and Guidance for Students and Employees for the most up to date definition and information related to case management and contact tracing.
+Please see the UO COVID-19 Exposure Scenarios and Guidance for Students and Employees for the most up-to-date definition and information related to case management and contact tracing.

 Can plans include research activity during off-work hours?